nishimura5/behavior_senpai/README.md

 ### Folder Structure

 This section explains the default locations for data output by Behavior Senpai.
-Track files are saved in the "trk" folder, Calculated Track files in the "calc" folder, and videos with keypoints drawn are saved in the "mp4" folder.
+Track files are saved in the "trk" folder, Feature files in the "calc" folder, and videos with keypoints drawn are saved in the "mp4" folder.
 If a Track file is edited and overwritten, the old Track file is saved in the "backup" folder (only one backup is kept).
 These folders are automatically generated at the time of file saving.

 Below is an example of the folder structure when there are files named "ABC.MP4" and "XYZ.MOV" in a folder.
 Output file names include suffixes according to the model or type of calculation.
 To avoid file read/write failures, use alphanumeric characters for folder and file names, especially when the file path contains Japanese characters.